-For convenience, Friction is shown as one Force in the diagram; however. it acts at all four tyre contact patches!
+For convenience, Friction is shown as one Force, however, it acts at all four tyre contact patches.

 Friction opposes sideways 'slip', so it must therefore point towards the centre of the bend, as this is the opposite direction to the sideways motion; this is not surprising as it is this Friction Force that meets the demand of the Corner Force and to do that it must point in the same direction as the Corner Force!